distillpub/post--multimodal/src/paper.md

 Using Abstractions
 </h2>

 We typically care about features because they’re useful, and CLIP’s features are more useful than most.
-Simple linear probes on top of them can perform a wide variety of tasks, including ImageNet classification.
-How do they do this?

-In this section, we explore how CLIP features are used for two downstream tasks: ImageNet classification and emotion captioning.
-Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

---
-We typically care about features because they’re useful, and CLIP’s features are more useful than most.
-Simple linear probes on top of them can perform a wide variety of tasks, including ImageNet classification.
-Somehow, a simple dot product with the network’s representation can be used to perform rich queries across countless domains.

-How do they do this?

-..

---
-We typically care about features because they’re useful, and CLIP’s features are more useful than most.
-Somehow, a simple dot product with the network’s representation can be used to perform rich queries, enabling a wide range of tasks.

----

-We typically care about features because they’re useful, and CLIP’s features are more useful than most.
 These features, when ensembled, allow direct retrieval on a variety of queries via the dot product alone.

 Untangling the image into its semantics [7] enables the model to perform a wide variety of downstream tasks including imagenet classification, facial expression detection, geolocalization and more [].
 How do they do this?
 Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

 To begin, we’ll make this question concrete by taking a deep dive into one particular task: the Imagenet challenge.

---

-It has been hypothesized that the formation of intermediate representations, both in the brain and in neural networks, facilitate "subspace untangling" [7] — a transformation of an input into a vector that allows rich queries on the relevant task through dot products.
-This is, indeed, explicitly the goal of CLIP, where linear probes achieve impressive accuracies in imagenet classification [Section []], facial expression detection [], geolocalization, and more.

-Somehow, linear combinations of neurons can be used to perform a wide variety of downstream tasks.
-How do they do this?
-Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

-To begin, we’ll make this question concrete by taking a deep dive into one particular task: the Imagenet challenge.

-[??
-How do we rewrite this introduction]
-It has been hypothesized that the formation of intermediate representations, both in the brain and in neural networks, facilitate "subspace untangling" [7] — a transformation of an input into a vector that allows rich queries on the relevant task through dot products.

-This is, indeed, explicitly the goal of CLIP, where linear probes achieve impressive accuracies in imagenet classification [Section []], facial expression detection [], geolocalization, and more.
-We make a stab at making this concrete by taking a deep dive into one particular task: the Imagenet challenge.

 <h3 id="imagenet-challenge">
 The Imagenet Challenge
 </h3>